Attendance

 ten or more sessions (five days) due to unauthorised absence in a period of ten school weeks.

-be pursued.
+Under the current national framework, Penalty Notices (fines) are £80 if paid within 21 days and £160 if paid between days 22 and 28.
+Where a penalty notice is unpaid, legal action may be pursued.
 Where a second Penalty Notice is issued to the same parent for the same child, the charge will be £160.
-Under the new framework, only two penalty notices can be issued to the same parent for the same
+Under the new framework, only two penalty notices can be issued to the same parent for the same child within a three-year rolling period.
+If a third offence is committed within a three-year rolling period, legal action/prosecution may be considered.

 Long-Term Sickness to be Flagged with Local Authorities

-Schools will have to give councils the name and address of sick pupils who they believe will miss 15 consecutive or cumulative days.
 Schools will also be “expected to inform a pupil’s social worker and/or youth offending team worker if there are unexplained absences from school”.

 Mental Health Awareness